 “Kill” steps such as cooking, pasteurization, or sanitation are designed to kill pathogens, however they don’t destroy the pathogen DNA.
 Confirming the effectiveness of a kill step or sanitation program requires a food safety test that specifically analyzes live bacteria only.
 As such, analysis of only live cells is a requirement for food safety testing.

 SnapDNA has developed a highly accurate, proprietary process to ensure only live cells are detected.
 We’re unaware of any other rapid test that detects only live cells.
 For example, RNA detection by itself cannot be used to determine whether a cell is live.
 RNA degrades after a cell dies but the process can take days.

 How large of a sample can be processed with the SnapDNA system?

 There is no fixed sample volume limit for SnapDNA processing.
 SnapDNA cartridges process samples at 15mL per minute.
 Larger samples simply take longer to process.
 For example, a one liter sample will take 65 minutes longer to process than a 25mL sample.

 Why is it important to support industry methods for sample collection?

-Food safety sample size and collection methods are the result of 40 years of industry experience and data analysis.
+Industry established sample sizes and methods of collection are the result of 40 years of experience and data analysis.
 The sponges used in environmental testing have been analyzed in hundreds of papers to access their effectiveness.